 Only about a 2 hour, 105 mile drive southeast, Kingman is the closest boneyard to Las Vegas.
 Follow Interstate I-515 south out of Las Vegas, and connect with U.S. 93 down to Kingman.
 Don't forget to stop and visit Hoover Dam along the way!
 Plus, the airport is on Historic U.S. Route 66 - The Mother Road.

-When we last visited in May of 2013, dozens of airliners were parked, including those from American Eagle, Continental, DHL, SAS and other airlines.
+When we last visited, dozens of airliners were parked, including those from American Eagle, Continental, DHL, SAS and other airlines.

 The Mojave Air and Space Port in the California desert serves a variety of aviation and space industries.
 It is also a storage facility for commercial airliners, due to its vast area and dry desert conditions.